Molecular-Nanophotonics/Building-pip-Packages/README.md

 )
 ```

-## Creating REDME.md
+## Creating README.md

-Create a README.md and enter, e.g.:
+Create `README.md` and enter, e.g.:

 ```
 # Example Package

-This is a simple example package. tion.
+This is a simple example package.
 ```

-We recommend that you upload your package code on the [Molecular Nanophotonics](https://github.com/molecular-nanophotonics) Github repository.
+We recommend that you upload your package code on the [Molecular Nanophotonics Github Repository](https://github.com/molecular-nanophotonics).
 The README.md from the GitHub repository will then be directly used as documentation of your package.

 ## Creating a LICENSE

 It’s important for every package uploaded to the Python Package Index to include a license.
-For example, if you had chosen the MIT license, open the LICENSE file and enter the license text:
+For example, if you had chosen the MIT license, open the `LICENSE` file and enter the license text:
 ´´´
 Copyright (c) 2018 The Python Packaging Authority